 Marjoram Grows Best With

-Oregano can be grown indoors or outdoors and is relatively easy to care for.
 When planting oregano, it is important to choose a location that receives full sun and has well-draining soil.
 Oregano can be planted together with other herbs such as basil, thyme, rosemary, and sage.

 Oregano Grows Well With